 - 7.1.7.1 The safety layer does not provide protection for high priority data.
-The service cannot be used before successful establishment of the safe connection, i.e. it can only be used after successful execution of the safety procedure 'peer entity authentication'. - 7.1.7.2 The length of high priority data is restricted. - 7.1.7.3 It is mandatory to be able to transfer HP data from RBC to the train.
+The service cannot be used before successful establishment of the safe connection, i.e. it can only be used after successful execution of the safety procedure 'peer entity authentication'. - 7.1.7.2 The length of high priority data is restricted. - 7.1.7.3 In CS mode it is mandatory to be able to transfer HP data from RBC to the train.
+HP data transfer is not supported in PS mode.